luitelshreejal/flixAppOptimized/ReadME.md

 ### Notes
 The servers of XCode were down for a while so print(dataDictionary) wasn't working Further it appears that the Alamaofire library is a bit old so it's not responsive to the .af_setImage(withURL: posterURL!) method.
 Might need to update the video since this is the case.
+The Almaofire library is not compatible with the recent versions of XCode.
+Please consider changing that.
 Lots of fun nonetheless.